 100cfm of outside air, at a 70°F dewpoint, will bring in over 10 gallons of water every day.
 In your cool basement, this humidity condensates, providing ample moisture for mold growth.

 Mold begins to grow almost immediately when there is sufficient temperature, moisture, and organic material present for mold to eat.

 Additionally, long-term moisture in a building will lead to a variety of other serious problems, including warping wood, blistering paint, odors, and damaged electrical components of the home.

 Saturated building materials may also release hazardous chemicals and gasses.
 If your home is experiencing flooding, it's vitally important that drying begins as soon as possible.

 For a written humidity control & drying quote in your area, call or e-mail us today!
 We provide services to structures of all types -- commercial, municipal, and residential -- throughout the Connecticut area.

-Our service area includes Stratford, Norwalk, Bridgeport, Danbury and many nearby areas, including Southport, Monroe, Trumbull, Danbury and the surrounding regions.
+Our service area includes Danbury, Norwalk, Stratford and many nearby areas, including Greenwich, Stamford, Trumbull, Shelton, Darien, West Haven, Westport and the surrounding regions.

 Looking for a price?
 Get a no cost, no obligation free estimate.